Tag Archives: Movie Review

 The Lost Husband (2020), Leslie Bibb, Six Foot Pictures

-Directed by Vicky Wight, it’s a story that focuses on Libby (Bibb), a newly single mother who’s trying to put her life back together after her husband dies.
-And she starts by moving – along with her two children to her no-nonsense aunt’s goat farm in central Texas.
+Directed by Vicky Wight, it follows Libby (Bibb), a newly single mother trying to put her life back together after her husband dies.
+She starts by moving, along with her two children, to her no-nonsense aunt’s goat farm in central Texas.

-What stood from the very beginning for me as The Lost Husband played is the rather pleasant musical score.
-Then I noticed the films even pacing and the way it’s arguably not quite as clichéd as the Hallmark movies you may or may not have seen (*wink, wink).
-Particularly since this story is that little bit more complicated, among one or two other reasons.
+What stood out immediately for me was the pleasant musical score.
+Then I noticed the even pacing, and the way the film isn’t quite as clichéd as the Hallmark movies you may or may not have seen (wink, wink).
+This story is just a little bit more complicated, for one thing.

-Being in the mood mood for an ‘easy viewing’ movie experience with a little romance is the reason t I decided to watch The Lost Husband.
-The trailer also had me wanting to see Libby make it through the grief so she could start having fun again.
+I was in the mood for something easy and a little romantic, which is why I chose The Lost Husband.
+The trailer also made me want to see Libby work through her grief so she could get back to enjoying life.

-As Libby met the colourful town folk and started to learn more about farm life, largely from Duhamel’s farm manager character, James, it soon became clear that Libby was going to be all right.
-That’s around the time I started wishing that I too had an aunt who lived on a farm.
-That is until I remembered my irrational fear of earthworms, bugs and many other animals.
+As Libby met the colourful townsfolk and learned more about farm life, mostly from Duhamel’s character, James, it became clear she was going to be all right.
+That’s when I started wishing I had an aunt with a farm… until I remembered my irrational fear of earthworms, bugs, and most other animals.

-The only thing that I wish wasn’t quite so about The Lost Husband is its use of a specific cliché involving a group of jealous and unpleasant women during a scene in the town market.
-Some of the writing and acting in said scene stood out for the wrong reasons.
-Yet, I till say that if you’re intrigued enough, then give The Lost Husband a chance.
-Especially when it’s time for an ‘easy viewing’ film session.
+The only thing I wish had been handled differently is a specific cliché involving a group of jealous, unpleasant women at the town market.
+The writing and acting in that scene stood out for the wrong reasons.
+Still, if you’re intrigued, give The Lost Husband a chance, especially when you’re in the mood for an easy-viewing film session.

-There’s also the simple pleasure of Duhamel in a Cowboy hat.
-You know, in case watching Libby get her life back on track and the idea of a virtual farm-based escape doesn’t quite cut it.
+And, of course, there’s the simple pleasure of Josh Duhamel in a cowboy hat.
+You know… in case watching Libby get her life back on track and the idea of a virtual farm escape don’t quite do it for you.

 G